hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 gsutil mb gs://[BUCKET_NAME]/
 ```

-Please, replace `[BUCKET_NAME]` with an appropriate name and upload the tar file to the cloud storage.
+Please, replace `[BUCKET_NAME]` with an appropriate name and upload as follows the tar file to the cloud storage.

 ```bash
 gsutil cp disk.tar.gz gs://[BUCKET_NAME]/